High School Democrats of America: History

-Although individual unaffiliated state chapters existed long beforehand, the High School Democrats of America itself was founded in December 2005, by Ahmed Kokon (NY) and Jonathan Padilla (CA), with Eddy Foster (PA) and Alicia Froio (PA) joining the board after the initial election.
-In June 2014, the High School Democrats of America formally ended its affiliation with the Young Democrats of America, and ceased functioning as the Young Democrats of America's High School Caucus.
+Although individual unaffiliated state chapters existed long beforehand, the High School Democrats of America itself was founded in December 2005 by Ahmed Kokon of New York and Jonathan Padilla of California.
+Initial board members included Pennsylvania high schoolers Eddy Foster and Alicia Froio.

+In June 2014, HSDA broke from the Young Democrats of America, and ceased functioning as the Young Democrats of America's High School Caucus.
 With the change, the position of National Parliamentarian became Development Director.
-The Development Director served as Parliamentarian and resolved disputes and presided over elections.
+The Development Director served as Parliamentarian, resolved disputes, and presided over elections.

 The organization held its first national conference, the HSDA Strategic Summit, in Washington, D.C., during July 2015.

-At the 2019 summer meeting of the Democratic National Committee in San Francisco, California, the party's Charter and Bylaws was amended to grant HSDA two seats on the DNC.
+At the 2019 summer meeting of the Democratic National Committee, the party's charter and bylaws were amended to grant HSDA two seats on the DNC.
+In 2025, the bylaws were further amended to grant the HSDA national chairperson a seat on the DNC Executive Committee.

 HSDA members pose on the steps of the United States Capitol.

 Organization

 The organization and rules governing HSDA are found in the organization's Official Bylaws.

 The national organization presides over HSDA as a whole.
 It is led by the National Executive Board, which consists of the Chair, two Vice-Chairs of different genders, the Communications Director, the Programs Director, and the Development Director.
 The National E-Board is responsible for overseeing the organization, expanding HSDA, and working with states to promote Democratic causes.
 The National E-Board is elected every year by a ranked-choice election accessible to all members regardless of location.
 Leadership also includes a National Committee consisting of two representatives from individual states, territories, and the District of Columbia, in addition to Chairs and Vice Chairs from each Caucus.
 The Executive Board employs a group of volunteer staff, ranging from Financial Directors to Political Advisors.
 Other organizations at the national level include the Ethics Council, which resolves issues in an unbiased manner; the Caucuses, which represent marginalized communities of race, orientation, and disability; the Diversity Committee, which consists of the Chairs and Vice-Chairs of the Caucuses as well as the Diversity Director and promotes inclusivity; and the Adult Advisory Board, which assists the E-Board in legal and financial matters as well as long-term planning.

 Each state organization works with all the local chapters in their state, and is responsible for connecting chapters, expanding HSDA, working on legislation, and promoting Democratic causes at the state level.
 State chapters also have an extensive list of accolades, including hosting a “Unity Day” with the Teen Age Republicans to promote bipartisanship.
 Each state holds its own elections to determine who assumes state leadership.

 Local chapters at high schools and in communities work at a grassroots level by rallying young people behind causes.
+These chapters frequently engage with their local school boards to influence district policy and host public forums for candidates running for local offices.
 Local HSDA chapters have organized marches, registered voters, and helped to elect Democrats in their own communities.